devsubrata/Calculator/README.md

-This is a basic calculator project with HTML, CSS, and JavaScript
+<h2>This is a basic calculator project with HTML, CSS, and JavaScript</h2>